 - D-need addicts rely on dopamine-induced ignorance to avoid, misinterpret, and/or dismiss information that threatens the only thing they care about — dopamine flow.

-- Esteem addicts offer enormous profit potential because they’ll overpay for products that trigger dopamine with expectations of inflating esteem.
+- Esteem addicts offer enormous profit potential because they’ll obscenely overpay for products that trigger dopamine with expectations of inflating esteem.

-As far as Vorbodon was concerned, the less people wanted to know about dopamine-induced ignorance, the easier it was for him to feed his insatiable cravings by identifying, creating, and supplying the dopamine cravings that customers, executives, lawyers, lobbyists, politicians, and other esteem addicts couldn’t admit were ruling, and ruining, their lives.
+As far as Vorbodon was concerned, the less people wanted to know about dopamine-induced ignorance, the easier it was for him to feed his insatiable cravings by identifying, creating, and supplying the dopamine cravings customers, executives, lawyers, lobbyists, politicians, and other esteem addicts couldn’t admit were ruling, and ruining, their lives.

 Klaus knew it was absurd to wreak havoc to score squirts of a chemical manufactured in his brain.
 Klaus also knew it didn’t matter how much he understood about neurotransmitters.
 He was an addict, so the only thing he cared about was triggering dopamine with expectations of more, more, more profits, bonuses, toys, and media attention.

 Before putting the proposal to a vote, Verbodon nodded to an assistant.
 On cue, the man opened a door and a scientist, with two of the chimpanzees featured in the video, entered the boardroom.
 The chimpanzees were wearing tuxedos and balancing bottles of pricey champagne and crystal flutes on silver trays.
-While the group sat in disbelief, Klaus casually reminded everyone that the products, including the tuxedos, were from DopCo subsidiaries.
+While the group sat in disbelief, Klaus casually reminded everyone the products, including the tuxedos, were from DopCo subsidiaries.

 With the scientist regulating the primates’ dopamine flow from a laptop, the apes placed the trays on a side table, opened the bottles, poured a precise amount of bubbly into each flute, and picked up the trays.